Pist.On: 1996–1997

 Pist.on's debut album, successful on its face, had been picked up and rereleased by a major label, the band had deep friendships and histories with well-known acts such as Type O Negative, Marilyn Manson, the Misfits, and Queensrÿche, and had energetic new blood in the form of two members.
 However, the promises and possibilities of this era never panned out, and after a handful of tours and negative reviews, the band was unceremoniously dropped by Atlantic.

 Second release

 1999 saw the release of the band's second album, $ell Out, again through Mayhem Records.
 The record was described as rife with crooked and spiteful poking at the music industry, the band's former label, the press, and the band itself.
 The album met with lukewarm reviews and sales, and breakup rumors swirled.

 Breakup

 After the band's second release, drummer Jeff McManus departed from the band, returning briefly to record a 3-song independent Saves EP in the spring of 2001.
 Despite the optimism brought on by Saves, the core duo of Pist.On broke apart in late August 2001 when bassist Val Ium decided to leave the band as well.
-Though still not officially broken up, Pist.On has not released any new material as a band since, although several band members including Henry Font and Jeff McManus have released recordings independently.
+Though not officially broken up at the time, Pist.On did not released any new material as a band for over two decades, although several band members including Henry Font and Jeff McManus released recordings independently in the intervening years.